gigamonster256/.dotfiles/README.md

-To set up the repo, symlink the .zshenv file to your home directory
+To set up the repo, run the setup script, then the gpg script then the finalize script
-ln -s $HOME/.dotfiles/.zshenv $HOME/.zshenv
+$HOME/.dotfiles/setup.sh

+$HOME/.dotfiles/gnupg/gpgsetup.sh (follow instructions)

+$HOME/.dotfiles/finalize.sh